 Fast forward to this last Christmas dinner.
 My mom loves scalloped potatoes, and I was sick of mashed potatoes.
 I knew I wanted a potato side, so I thought–what the heck…I’ll just give it a whirl.
 I felt she at least deserved a try because my family is awesome.
 When we do get-togethers, they let me cook and plan whatever works for my family and they will eat whatever…even though they don’t need gluten free or vegan so we can all eat the same thing and my son won’t feel left out.
 They’re so supportive and awesome like that!
 She’s gone without them for a few years and I felt it was time she had it back.

 I was so stinkin’ happy when these turned out!
-The onion, garlic, chicken broth and mayo imparted a delicious flavor, and they had the same great soft and creamy texture I had remembered from previous years.
+The onion, garlic, chicken broth and mayo imparted a delicious creamy sauce, and they had the same great soft texture I had remembered from previous years.

 These scalloped potatoes are famous and have been on TV!